How BIM has influenced building and façade design?

 “Parametricism” is a term being used for a new global style of design that covers all industries and disciplines and implies that all elements are parametrically malleable with the right computational design tools and manufacturing methods.

-Basically, that any item can be transformed from its initial state, through a computational process bound by constraints and into a future state.
+Basically, any item can be transformed from its initial state, through a computational process bound by constraints and into a future state.
 These skills however do not come naturally and therefore traditional roles and responsibilities are changing.
 Whether through education, upskilling, or development, new roles are now emerging for computational experts, parametric modelers, data analysts, visual programmers, data miners, and the like.

 Museum of the Future, Dubai, UAE Architect: Killa Design.
 Façade: Affan / Koltay